-The School of Engineering and Applied Science awards a Bachelor of Science (BS) Degree to students who have satisfactorily completed four-year programs in selected fields of engineering and applied science.
+The School of Science and Engineering awards a Bachelor of Science (BS) Degree to students who have satisfactorily completed four-year programs in selected fields of science and engineering.

 The curricular requirements for the Bachelor of Science degree consist of a minimum of 128 required credits.
 Students are required to take a summer internship during the period of study and to have a satisfactory record approved by the School.

 The scope, objectives and degree requirements for the majors offered by the School are given below.

 The requirements for all the majors in undergraduate programs include: